 The obvious choice when it comes to cooling off in the Vegas heat is to hit up a dayclub on the strip.
 If you’re not sure what a Vegas dayclub is then just picture all the aspects of a nightclub, dancing, drinking, djs, and move the party outside to the pool!
 Dayclubs allow guests to party poolside with the latest and greatest music.
 So, make sure to pack your most impressive bikini because during this summer heat, you’ll want to be near the water.

 Just because you’re in the desert doesn’t mean there’s not a winter wonderland awaiting your presence.
-That’s right, MGM Resorts has an ice bar on the strip at the Shoppes at Mandalay Bay Resort & Casino called minus5° Ice Experience.
-Inside this bar everything is made of ice; the walls, the chairs, an even the glasses!
-Once you enter you will be given a coat and gloves to enjoy this icy experience (bet you didn’t think you would need a coat in the desert) and escape the heat for a few hours.
+That’s right, MGM Resorts has an ice bar on the strip at The Shoppes at Mandalay Place called minus5° Ice Experience where everything is made of ice!
+Come chill with over 90 tons of ice while exploring a winter wonderland filled with amazing, interactive ice sculptures.
+Inside, the walls, the chairs, and even the glasses are made of ice.
+Once you enter, you will be given a coat and gloves to enjoy this icy experience and escape the heat for a while.

-Give your feet and eyes a rest and enjoy pure relaxation at The Spa at ARIA.
-Here you will be able to rejuvenate with an Advanced HydraFacial that includes liquid exfoliants and protective antioxidants.
-Becoming dehydrated in the desert heat is very common, so to avoid this at all costs the spa is the perfect activity to indulge in.
+Give your feet and eyes a rest and enjoy pure relaxation at Spa Mandalay.
+Be pampered with the revitalizing coconut facial, one of their summer specials that helps to brighten up your summer complexion by tightening and lifting the skin to leave you feeling instantly smooth and hydrated.
+Here, you will be able to rejuvenate at the redwood sauna, eucalyptus steam room, heated whirlpools, and cold plunge relaxation lounge before your spa experience.
+Becoming dehydrated in the desert heat is very common, so to avoid this at all costs the spa is the perfect summertime activity.